Connections Layer

 Connection Labels

-Labels are rendered in a separate layer for optimal text quality:
+Labels are rendered in a separate layer for optimal text quality.
+Each connection can have up to three labels:

 Connection(